Consensus Capacity of Noisy Broadcast Channels: Introduction

-We consider communication with consensus over \nottoggle{long}{the two-receiver\footnote{ While we study the two-receiver broadcast channel here, the results extend to broadcast channels with more than two receivers, see~\cite[Section~VI]{long}.}}{a} broadcast channel\footnote{We use the term broadcast channel in the sense it is used in network information theory~\cite{Cover72,ElGamalK2011}, where it refers to a potentially noisy channel with a single sender and multiple receivers.
-In cryptography, the term generally refers to the noiseless special case.}.
-We require the following: \begin{enumerate} \item[(i)] When the sender is honest, the receivers reliably decode the sender's message. \item[(ii)] Even if the sender acts maliciously, the receivers' decoder outputs agree. \end{enumerate} In the latter case, no correct decoding is demanded; indeed a malicious sender need not have a message in mind while crafting its attack.
+In this work, we consider communication with consensus over the broadcast channel\footnote{We use the term broadcast channel in the sense it is used in network information theory~\cite{Cover72,ElGamalK2011}, where it refers to a potentially noisy channel with a single sender and multiple receivers.
+In cryptography, the term generally refers to the noiseless special case.}~\cite{Cover72,ElGamalK2011}.
+We require the following: \begin{enumerate} \item[(i)] When the sender is honest, the receivers must reliably decode the sender's message. \item[(ii)] Even if the sender acts maliciously, the receivers' decoder outputs must agree. \end{enumerate} In the latter case, no correct decoding is demanded; indeed a malicious sender need not have a message in mind while crafting its attack.
 The problem may be thought of as a common message transmission problem~\cite{KornerM77} over broadcast channels with the additional stipulation of consensus among receivers even when the sender deviates.

-We are motivated by the byzantine generals problem~\cite[pg.~384]{LamportSP82}\cite{Dolev82}, where a commanding general (sender node) wants to communicate a message to a set of lieutenant generals (other nodes) such that, (i) if the commander is honest, all honest lieutenants agree on the commander's message, and (ii) all honest lieutenants agree on the same message even if the commander is malicious.
-It is well-known that with three nodes (a commander and two lieutenants), \nottoggle{long}{as in our case,}{} this is impossible to achieve when the nodes communicate over private pairwise communication channels~\cite{LamportSP82,Dolev82,FischerLM86}.
-For the general case, the impossibility holds when at least one-third of the nodes may act maliciously.
-This problem has received renewed interest because of applications in blockchains~\cite{Shi2020}. \iftoggle{long}{We address the following questions:
+We address the following questions: